tam17aki/music-esprit-python/README.md

 Beyond this basic inheritance, the architecture leverages several key design patterns to add features and flexibility in a modular way.

--   **Strategy Pattern for Decoupling**: The ESPRIT algorithm's core numerical procedure is decoupled from the main analyzer class.
-The analyzers delegate this task to separate **`Solver`** objects (`LSEspritSolver`, `TLSUnitaryEspritSolver`, etc.), allowing different numerical solution strategies to be flexibly "plugged in."
+-   **Strategy Pattern with First-Class Functions**: The core numerical procedure of the ESPRIT algorithm is decoupled into a set of separate **solver functions** (`solve_esprit_ls`, `solve_unitary_esprit_tls`, etc.).
+The main analyzer classes (`StandardEspritAnalyzer`, etc.) act as the "Context" that holds a reference to one of these functions. **Based on a simple string argument provided at initialization, the analyzer selects the appropriate solver function to use**, demonstrating a Pythonic implementation of the Strategy pattern that leverages functions as first-class objects.
+This allows different numerical strategies to be flexibly chosen without exposing implementation details to the user.

 -   **Mixin Classes for Feature Enhancement**: Optional features, such as Forward-Backward averaging, are added to concrete analyzers using **Mixin classes** (e.g., `ForwardBackwardMixin`).
 This allows for functionality to be added via composition, avoiding a rigid and deep inheritance tree.